comicrelief/eslint-config/README.md

   See [Dependencies](#dependencies) for what you need to install.

 ### 1.x/2.x to 3.x

+- **ESLint 8.57 and compatible dependencies are required** (as of 2.0.0)

+  At time of writing, ESLint 9 is available, however many of our dependencies have yet to catch up.
+We are using the last released version of 8.

+  ESLint, and all the upgraded dependencies, can be added by running the yarn add commands in [Dependencies](#dependencies).

 - **You must add the following rule to the .eslintrc or .eslintrc.yml of your target repo:**